fbridault/pres/RMLL/f4s.rst

 Solution
 ***********
-- Split data and functions
+1. Split data and functions
+2. Put them in different files
-- Put them in different files and libraries
+3. Put them in different libraries

 .. note::

     - Too many functions, if team continue to add functions or if you split your main functions to have a better visibility
     - Many dependencies required (itk,vtk,qt,dcmtk,...) even if you need just cropping an image
     - Everyone work on the same file
+    - Put them in different files and libraries

 ----